dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

   key would be fused/bundled together.
 * [ ] Why is the consumer group so slow to start up and become registered.
 It's like 5 seconds (at least for the coroutines consumer).
-* [x] DONE Reconsider "uneven" load test.
-Do I need yet another consumer which is async but only on partition?
-I think so.
-I need a way to make a case for the key-based processing.
-   * DONE Create a "record-at-a-time" consumer. (now renamed "sequential")
-   * DONE Create a "parallel-within-same-poll"
-   * DONE Create a basic async consumer.
-Thread pool?
-I'll allow the existing virtual thread consumer to showcase virtual threads.
-     I think it's good to jump to async on partition before escalating to async on partition-key.
-   * DONE Is the existing "batchy" scenario good enough?
-We're trying to show that "parallel in same poll" and "async" are both good helping throughput in general, but async is better for uneven loads because the parallel-poll one will suffer from bottle-necking on the slowest partition. `load-batchy` for parallel yields an elapsed time of 26s and for async an elapsed time of 16s.
-   * DONE Rename batchy to uneven (second time I've changed the name)
 * [ ] Table of perf results. 'compute mode + test flavor' on the Y axis, 'consumer type' on the X axis.
 The values are throughput and latency.
 Actually maybe a throughput table separate from the latency table.
 Consider other options too.
 * [ ] Defect.
 Test harness doesn't quit on exception (e.g. timeout waiting for records)
-* [x] DONE Reflow the docs to highlight `concurrent-across-partitions` as the most interesting one.
-The key-based stuff is cool, but it is not the core insight: async processing is.
-Key-based processing is just another evolution of that, not a phase change.
 * [ ] I don't need "topic" field in any of the consumers?
-* [x] DONE reflow main docs
-   * DONE Two dimension view: concurrency and workload (CPU vs IO).
-   * DONE concurrent language instead of async (I'm waffling on this, but I like highlighting the algorithm language (sequential/parallel) instead of the programming idiom language (blocking/async)).
-   * DONE Turn "parallel within poll" to just concurrent within poll.
-"Stream.parallel" is a mirage anyway, it's just multi-threaded and its up to the OS/hardware to actually give us parallelism.
 * [ ] Consider removing the app module because it's all just a test anyway.
 I need this so I can automate running a whole test suite which is too much to do manually at this point.
 This module has morphed from the original "kafka-in-kafka-out" vision to comparing algorithms.
 I think that's good.
-* [x] DONE (or wait... just use virtual threads?
-Concurrent programming and APIs are so hard) For the "in-process-compute" mode, configure a thread pool only of the core count.
-I really want to contrast the constraint difference of CPU-bound and IO-bound workloads.
-A CPU-bound workload can't be parallelized beyond the core count.
-Mechanical sympathy.
 * [ ] Review the start/stop logic.
 This is always so hard to get right.